intgraph/intgraph-content/Contribute.md

 ## How to add a problem

-The content of the website is host on [Github][1].
-You can send a pull request to update the problem list or fix some typos or mistakes.
+The content of the website is hosted on [Github][1].
+You can send a pull request to update the problem list or fix some typos or mistakes in the problems.

 ## The format of the problem